grz0zrg/fsynth/documentation/mk/docs/tutorials/feedback.md

 ### Usage

-The previous frame is accessible as a texture within the main shader, example
+The previous **visuals** frame (what you see) is accessible as a texture within the main shader :

 `vec4 pframe = texture(pFrame, vec2(uv.x, uv.y));`

-When WebGL 2 is supported, there is also an independant definition for the synth. data frame
+The previous **slices** frame (what is captured by the instruments / slices) is accessible as a texture within the main shader :

 `vec4 pframe_synth = texture(pFrameSynth, vec2(uv.x, uv.y));`